Guide to Private SaaS Applications

 “Cloud software will grow to $112.8 billion by 2019 at a compound annual growth rate of 18.3%.”

-Private SaaS is a software delivery model that combines the benefits of SaaS and on-premise models.
+Private SaaS is a software delivery model that combines the benefits of SaaS and on-premises models.
 It does so by the software vendor continuing to provide many of the “services” required to run the software but deploying the software on the customers’ private infrastructure so the customer has more control over their data and the environment in which the application runs.
 This is not an entirely new concept but with the broad adoption of next- generation container technology, like Docker and Rkt and container orchestration systems, like Kubernetes and Mesos, this model is now easier and cheaper to deliver than it has been in the past.